yijunL/LMAgent/README.md

    ```
 This command will start a local web server that serves the simulation environment.
 You can interact with the simulation through your web browser.

+## Acknowledgements
+The LMAgent system is built on [YuLan-Rec](https://github.com/RUC-GSAI/YuLan-Rec), many thanks to RUC-GSAI for the open-source resource.

 # 🤝 Contributing
 We welcome contributions from the community.
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.